On this page

 You can also ask Energy Locals to provide an estimate of your savings by joining SA VPP, just by sending a copy of your recent electricity bill to them at savpp@energylocals.com.au

-The bill discount will depend on what kind of electricity contract you had before, how much electricity you use, and if your energy use changes after joining SA VPP.
+Any change will depend on the features of the electricity contract you had before, how much electricity you use, and if your electricity use changes after joining SA VPP.

 Households that have signed up to the SA Concession Energy Discount Offer can still join SA VPP.